10 Minute Warning: Reunion (1997–1998)

 McKagan left Guns N' Roses in 1997 and moved back to Seattle; he reconnected with many old friends, including Stone Gossard.
-With Gossard's encouragement, the band reunited that year with new vocalist Christopher Blue; Steve Verwolf was serving a term in Federal Prison and was, therefore, unavailable.
+With Gossard's encouragement, the band reunited that year with new vocalist Chrisopher Blue; Steve Verwolf was serving a term in Federal Prison and was, therefore, unavailable.
 It was at this time that the band finally recorded a self-titled album on well known Seattle label Sub Pop.
 It contained nine tracks, including two new versions of songs originally recorded by The Fartz ("Is This The Way?" and "Buried") and the original version of "Mezz" (which was later re-recorded for McKagan's unreleased solo album, Beautiful Disease).

 The album was eventually released in 1998.
 By this time, Paul Solger had quit due to "musical differences".
 Ten Minute Warning played its last show on August 22, 1998 at the Roseland theater in Portland, Oregon.
 Since then, McKagan has reunited with his former Guns N' Roses bandmates Slash and Matt Sorum to form Velvet Revolver, and Paul Solger was diagnosed with and successfully treated for cancer in 2004.
 As of 2008, he resides in Eastern Washington with his parents.
 Steve Verwolf died of a heroin overdose in August 2008.
 Only a month before he died, Verwolf made a deal with Jason Potbelly of Northwest hardcore punk icons Potbelly to do a split 7-inch titled "Then and Now"; this release would showcase an unreleased track recorded in 1983 on the 10 Minute Warning side and a classic Potbelly track on the other.
 The limited pressing 7-inch was released the day of Verwolf's funeral.
 Potbelly attended Verwolf's funeral and presented his family copies of the record.